19 Things Rich People Rarely Do

 Never eat junk food

 You are what you eat, right?
 So, if you eat food that makes you feel lethargic and slows your digestive system, you won’t have the energy or brain power to come up with million-dollar ideas.
 That’s what famous business coach and investor Tony Robbins believes.
 He says eating right is the key to working his 16-hour days.
-Check out the 11 things healthy people do before 10 a.m.
+Now that you know not to waste money on junk food, find out what other tiny splurges are costing you way more than you think.

 Never skip the gym